Skip to content

 sops/example.md

-Next: run `orgloop add module <name>` to install a workflow, or `orgloop doctor` to check your environment.
+Next: run `npm install` to install dependencies, then `orgloop doctor` to check your environment.

 If Claude Code is selected, init offers to install the OrgLoop stop hook into your Claude Code settings (global or project scope).